 Contractor represents and warrants that the following statements are true.
 During the term of the Agreement, Contractor shall not take an action, or omit to perform any act, that results in a representation and warranty becoming untrue.
 Contractor shall promptly notify the AOC if any representation and warranty becomes untrue.

 A. No Gratuities.
-Contractor has not directly or indirectly offered or given any gratuities (in the form of entertainment, gifts, or otherwise) to any AOC personnel with a view toward securing this Agreement or securing favorable treatment with respect to any determinations concerning the performance of this Agreement.
+Contractor has not directly or indirectly offered or given any gratuities (in the form of entertainment, gifts, or otherwise) to any AOC personnel with a view toward securing this Agreement or securing favorable treatment with respect to any determinations concerning the performance of this Agreement. (*)

 B. No Conflict of Interest.
-Contractor has no interest that would constitute a conflict of interest under (i) California Public Contract Code (“PCC”) sections 10365.5, 10410 or 10411; (ii) Government Code sections 1090 et seq. or 87100 et seq.; or (iii) California Rules of Court, rule 10.103 or 10.104, which restrict employees and former employees from contracting with judicial branch entities.
+Contractor has no interest that would constitute a conflict of interest under (i) California Public Contract Code (“PCC”) sections 10365.5, 10410 or 10411; (ii) Government Code sections 1090 et seq. or 87100 et seq.; or (iii) California Rules of Court, rule 10.103 or 10.104, which restrict employees and former employees from contracting with judicial branch entities. (*)

 C. Authority.
 Contractor has authority to enter into and perform its obligations under this Agreement, and Contractor’s signatory has authority to bind Contractor to this Agreement.
 This Agreement constitutes a valid and binding obligation of Contractor, enforceable in accordance with its terms.
-Contractor is qualified to do business and in good standing in the State of California.
+Contractor is qualified to do business and in good standing in the State of California. (*)

 D. No Interference with Other Contracts.
 To the best of Contractor’s knowledge, this Agreement does not create a conflict of interest or default under any of Contractor’s other contracts.